jmettraux/eurotrash/src/aaa__title_page.md

 Numbers
 : HD, AC, To hit are highlighted;
-: the rest can be ignored, but could be of some help.
+: the rest can be ignored, but could be of some help;
+: Fits a 3 × 5 index card.

 Saves
 : 1d20 + HD / 2 ≥ `PHY TC` or `EVA TC` or `MEN TC`.